statsbylopez/mlopez/content/post/2018-03-16-the-impact-of-make-up-calls-is-probably-bigger-than-you-think.md

 Make-up calls are all well and good until some team loses a game because of it.

-To check how future games are impacted by make-up calls, I used a same idea presented the same chart above.
+To check how future games are impacted by make-up calls, I used a chart similar to the one shown above.
 In this one, however, the shade reflects the percent of games eventually won by the home team.[^2]

 ![](/img/makeupF2.png)